rahultripathioo41/MovieticketBookingSystem/README.md

 ---

-## Screenshots (Optional)
-Include screenshots of the console outputs showing login, booking, and admin functionalities.

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## Contributions
 Feel free to fork the repository, raise issues, and submit pull requests.
 Suggestions and contributions are always welcome!